 Two types of transformer KVA ratings are mentioned below.

-For three Phase Delta Wye transformer 408 to 120/208 common standard KVA ratings are 15 KVA, 30 KVA, 45 KVA, 75 KVA, 112.5 KVA, 225 KVA, 300 KVA, and 500 KVA.
+For the Phase Delta Wye transformer 408 to 120/208 common standard KVA ratings are 15 KVA, 30 KVA, 45 KVA, 75 KVA, 112.5 KVA, 225 KVA, 300 KVA, and 500 KVA.

-For a Single-phase transformer with the size of 277- or 480-Volt transformer common standards are 5 KVA, 7.5 KVA, 10 KVA, 15 KVA, 25 KVA, 37.5 KVA, 50 KVA, 75 KVA, and 100 KVA.
+For a Single-phase transformer with the size of 277- or 480-volt transformer common standards are 5 KVA, 7.5 KVA, 10 KVA, 15 KVA, 25 KVA, 37.5 KVA, 50 KVA, 75 KVA, and 100 KVA.

 Please note, Besides the mentioned standard ratings there are other sizes of transformer available.
 However, the most common size is mentioned above.